v1psta/atst/README.md

 If you want to automatically load the virtual environment whenever you enter the project directory, take a look at [direnv](https://direnv.net/).
 An `.envrc` file is included in this repository.  direnv will activate and deactivate virtualenvs for you when you enter and leave the directory.

-Additionally, ATST requires a redis instance for session management.
-Have redis installed and running.
-By default, ATST will try to connect to a redis instance running on localhost on its default port, 6379.

 ## Running (development)